RiftValleySoftware/ambiamara/README.md

 It will count down, from a preset time, in intervals of one second.

+## OVERVIEW:

+The app is a native Swift app, designed explicitly for public speakers, or events, where speakers need to be aware of time constraints.

+When running, its display takes over the entire screen of the device, so it is quite visible; even across a large room, while displayed on a small screen.

+It has a "retro" digital display mode, reminiscent of [the old-fashioned "vacuum fluorescent" digital displays](https://www.explainthatstuff.com/how-vacuum-fluorescent-displays-work.html)

 [Here is the main documentation page for the app](https://riftvalleysoftware.com/work/ios-apps/ambiamara/)

 ## TIMER MODES: